This article highlights El Matador, one of the prettiest beaches in Los Angeles.

 Everybody has his/her own definition of the perfect beach.

 It doesn’t matter what your preferences are.
-The good news are that your perfect beach exists somewhere in the world (not sure if this sentence is a positive or negative).
+The good news is that your perfect beach exists somewhere in the world (not sure if this sentence is positive or negative).

 Luckily for me, I think I have found my perfect beach not so far from home.
 As a slap in the face, on that beach, there are no palms in sight or bathtub temperature waters.

-This beach has certain features I am beginning to enjoy more and more: cliffs, rock promontories and sea arches.
-I am kind of obsessed with wild and rugged pieces of coast.
-Maybe I have been looking too long at pictures of the Oregon Coast.
+This beach has certain features I am beginning to enjoy more and more: cliffs, rock promontories, and sea arches.
+I am kind of obsessed with wild and rugged places on the coast.

 Located at the west end of the city of Malibu, it can be considered a “cove that emerges during low tide.”
 This part of the coast is characterized by 150 feet tall cliffs.
 When the water recedes at certain times during the day, a small pouch peppered with huge boulders is revealed.

-The view from the top of the cliff is incredible.
+The views from the top of the cliff are incredible.
 In one direction, it is possible to admire the deep blue waters filled with kelp forests (look for dark spots).
 In the other direction, mansions line a long strand of sand till Point Dume.

 A steep dirt trail goes down to a series of stairs that take you to the bottom.
-This is where you get your first glimpse of the numerous rocks against the cliff.
-As you continue going down, the water looks clearer with turquoise and emerald tones.
+This is where you get your first glimpse of the numerous rocks.
+As you continue going down, the water looks clearer with turquoise and emerald tones